Document comparison

-Document comparison, also known as redlining or blacklining, is a computer process by which changes are identified between two versions of the same document for the purposes of document editing and review.
+In computing, document comparison, also known as redlining or blacklining, is a process by which changes are identified between two versions of the same document for the purposes of document editing and review.
 Document comparison is a common task in the legal and financial industries.

 The software-based document comparison process compares a reference document to a target document, and produces a third document which indicates (by colored highlighting or by differing font characteristics) information (text, graphics, formulas, etc.) that has either been added to or removed from the reference document to produce the target document.

 Common documents formats for comparison include word processing documents (e.g. Microsoft Word), spreadsheets, presentations (e.g. PowerPoint), and Portable Document Format (PDF) documents.

 Overview

 In the broadest definition, document comparison can refer to any act of marking changes made between two versions of the same document and presenting those changes in a third document via a graphical user interface (GUI).
 There are several variants in the types of changes registered through the process of document comparison.
 Some programs limit comparison to solely text and table content in word processing documents, while others register changes made in spreadsheets and presentations, along with changes made in versions of PDF documents.
 Certain programs also exist that compare changes made to objects like JPEG, TIFF, BMP, PNG images embedded in documents, and plain text files.

 Document comparison solutions mark changes made to the following types of documents:

 It is common for document comparison software vendors to present forms of the compared document in separate windows in a GUI.
 Each window contains the following items and the various windows are displayed on one or more computer display monitors: